 - The degree to which they prevent you from working

-When looking at how much you can expect to receive, you’ll need to consider any weekly disability payments as well as a settlement or award you might receive.
-You and your lawyer will need to consider the full costs of your work injuries and how they will affect your life—currently and in the future.
+Next, you and your lawyer will need to consider the total costs of your work injuries and how they will affect your life, currently and in the future.
 Then, you can get a clear picture of what compensation you will need.

 Filing an Appeal Can Increase Your Settlement

 Besides having a lawyer, appealing the initial offer with the State Board of Workers’ Compensation or requesting a workers’ compensation hearing plays a big part in what you can expect from your claim.
 Most workers who settle their claims without seeking a higher settlement leave with a lower amount of money than those who appealed their first offer.

 Why You Should Hire a Workers’ Compensation Lawyer to Help You